eez-open/native-interface-lvgl-with-flow/README.md

-# Example of native interface between EEZ Studio and LVGL when EEZ Flow is not used
+# Example of native interface between EEZ Studio and LVGL when EEZ Flow is used

 ## User actions